yeoman/yeoman.io/app/codelab/run-unit-tests.md

 ];
 ```

-Fantastic you have fixed the test:
+Fantastic, you have fixed the test:

 ![](/assets/img/codelab/06_run_test.png)